 ‘Am I allowed to eat this?
 Am I allowed to eat that?’

-‘What should I do for this night up I have coming, will my diet fail?’
+‘What should I do for this night out I have coming up, will my diet fail?’

 ‘Why am I constantly hungry?’